Nicholas John Hannen: Career

-From 1871 to 1874 he was appointed Acting Assistant Judge of the British Supreme Court for China and Japan and was based in Yokohama.
+From 1871 to 1874 he was appointed Acting Assistant Judge of the British Supreme Court for China and Japan and was based in Yokohama, period during which he assisted Oe Taku during the Maria Luz incident.
 Following this, he returned to Shanghai to private practice.
 In 1878 he was appointed Crown Advocate of the Supreme Court, a position akin to that of a colonial attorney general.
 The Crown Advocate was allowed to accept cases from private clients that did not affect their duties as Crown Advocate.

 In 1881, he was appointed as Judge for the British Court for Japan in Yokohama.
 Before taking up the appointment, he acted as Chief Justice of the British Supreme Court for China and Japan for more than one year until the new Chief Justice, Sir Richard Rennie, returned from long leave to take up the post.

 In 1891, on Rennie's retirement, he was appointed as Chief Justice of the British Supreme Court for China and Japan and Consul-General in Shanghai.
 This appointment was the first and only time the Chief Justice also served as Consul-General.
 There was much opposition from foreign residents in China to the amalgamation of the positions.
 The opposition was not based on Hannen's ability but rather that it was inappropriate for one man to hold a judicial and executive position at the same time.
 The position of Chief Justice and Consul General were separated in 1897 and Hannen continued as Chief Justice.
 George Jamieson who had been Assistant Judge and Consul was appointed Consul-General.
 Frederick Bourne took over the position of Assistant Judge.

 Hannen was knighted on 18 July 1895 at Windsor Castle and received the Jubilee Medal in 1897.